 4. Foam roll it out.

 One of Jason Williams' favorite winter recovery techniques is foam rolling because "Self myofascial release is great for recovery for muscle soreness and tightness."
 In fact, foam rolling may be even safer than stretching for relieving soreness from cold muscles since it doesn't require active lengthening of the muscle fibers.
-Studies confirm that foam rolling is a reliable technique for "enhancing joint range of motion and pre- and post-exercise muscle performance."
+Studies confirm that foam rolling is a reliable technique for "enhancing joint range of motion and pre- and post-exercise muscle performance5."
 And who doesn't love that hurts-so-good feeling of myofascial release?

 5. Treat yourself to an Epsom salt bath.

 We've saved the best recovery tip for last.
 After braving the elements and sweating yourself closer to your goals, few things feel better than a warm bath or shower to bring chilly muscles back to life.
 But for Jason Williams, it's a warm bath with Epsom salt that not only helps with muscle soreness but helps to reduce stress.
-Research even shows that warming our body temperature helps "systemically relax the muscles, soften collagen in ligaments and articular capsules, and improve musculoskeletal function."
+Research6 even shows that warming our body temperature helps "systemically relax the muscles, soften collagen in ligaments and articular capsules, and improve musculoskeletal function."
 Yes, this is your science-backed reason to grab some bubbles, a rubber duck, and relax.